userquin/vite-ssg/README.md

 ### Components and composables

-Since `vite-ssg` will handle `i18n` for you, you only need to use some `locale` aware components and composables.
+Since `vite-ssg/i18n` will handle `i18n` for you, you only need to use some `locale` aware components and some composables.

-- `i18n-router-view` component: `vite-ssg` will register `i18n-router-view` that is the equivalent to `router-view` but `locale` aware.
+- `i18n-router-view` component: `vite-ssg/i18n` will register `i18n-router-view` that is the equivalent to `router-view` but `locale` aware.
-  You can use it without having to include the `locale` on it, `vite-ssg` will take care for you.
+  You can use it without having to include the `locale` on it, `vite-ssg/i18n` will take care for you.

   For example, instead using `router-view` passing the `locale` to the `:to` props, use `i18n-router-view` and forget the `locale` param.